 The core of the current QBS research effort is a survey analysis of QBS procurement and its impact on project outcomes.
-The study is designed to provide a quantitative analysis of the justification for using QBS including both the classic engineering perspective and an emerging relationship to both societal and policy views.
-The justification for using QBS is multi-faceted:
+The study is designed to provide a quantitative analysis of the benefits/detriments/justification for using QBS including both the classic engineering perspective and an emerging relationship to both societal and policy views.
+The study verified that the justification for using QBS is multi-faceted: